bmth-arg-wiki/bmth-arg-wiki.github.io/pages/website/tdw-faithedge.md

 > ### The Cult of Mantra: Redemption or Ritual?
 >
 > As the DTC plunges into a crisis of belief and technology-driven salvation, a newly revived force emerges on the scene:
-> Eclipstim, a cult that blends ancient mysticism with cutting-edge neural data manipulation.
+> Ecliptism, a cult that blends ancient mysticism with cutting-edge neural data manipulation.
-> Eclipstim's core doctrine hinges on the belief in a hidden reality accessible through pain and neural recalibration.
+> Ecliptism's core doctrine hinges on the belief in a hidden reality accessible through pain and neural recalibration.
 >
 > Jonah's connection to the Ecliptism, a shadowy sect notorious for rituals and cybernetic pain worship,
 > has only fanned the **_flames_**.
 This group, that was formed by the infamous Cult of Mantra's more extremist followers,